 Quiet contemplation … Om Mani Padme Hum

-Ama Dablam is first visible after Namche Bazaar and there is good view of from Khumjung, which is above Namche Bazaar.
+Ama Dablam is first visible after Namche Bazaar and there is good view of from Khumjung, above Namche Bazaar.
 In fact the guide books tells you Ama Dablam towers above Khumjung.
 And she does.
 Are mountains referred to as male of female?
 Well I’m calling Ama Dablam a she as it means Mother’s Chest or Mother’s Treasure Chest meaning a jewel box.
 And by all accounts she deserves some respect.

 Up for another Everest Base Camp Trek Titbit?